awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-ec2.md

 Linux user that owns the file\.

 `mode`
-A six\-digit octal value representing the mode for this file \(e\.g, `000444`\)\.
-The first three digits are used for symlinks and the last three digits are used for setting permissions on the file\.
+A six\-digit octal value representing the mode for this file\.
+Not supported for Windows systems\.
+Use the first three digits for symlinks and the last three digits for setting permissions\.
+To create a symlink, specify `120xxx`, where `xxx` defines the permissions of the target file\.
+To specify permissions for a file, use the last three digits, such as `000644`\.

 `authentication`
 The name of a [AWS CloudFormation authentication method](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-authentication.html) to use\.
 You can add authentication methods to the autoscaling group metadata with the Resources key\.
 See below for an example\.